 If you can't reserve seats on the train you're traveling on, walk through the carriages to find one with lots of people in: it'll mean you'll be less likely to have anything stolen than if you were in a carriage on your own.

-If someone attempts to mug you and you realise and shout out, you'll have a whole carful of people who can help stop the thief.
+If someone attempts to mug you and you realize and shout out, you'll have a whole carful of people who can help stop the thief.

 It's always worth taking a look at reviews of the particular train route you're taking online in advance to get an idea of what the experience will be like or if you'll have to take added precautions.
 I decided to fly from Budapest to Kiev, rather than take the train, because of the bad reviews I read online.